-The underwriters propose to offer the ADSs directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of US\$ per ADS.
-Any such dealers may resell ADSs to certain other brokers or dealers at a discount of up to US\$ per ADS from the initial public offering price.
+The underwriters propose to offer the ADSs directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of US\$0.42 per ADS.
 After the initial offering of the ADSs to the public, the offering price and other selling terms may be changed by the underwriters.